GabrielHub/hub-frontend/README.md

 - Can't filter or sort games table on dashboard
 - Aliases are not constrained by uniqueness

+> Better Loading States (MUI Skeleton)
+- Awards should have skeleton before loading
+- Extra data at the end of the player page should have skeleton (Box scores + Trends)
+- Skeleton for loading audits on player or game page
 > Create new player refactor
 - Stop creating players automatically by new alias
 - Create player button/modal on the upload page